-Garware Technical Fibres charts growth path across key segments
+Garware Technical Fibres charts growth in key segments

 *this image is generated using AI for illustrative purposes only.

-Garware Technical Fibres has provided a comprehensive business update through an investor presentation, highlighting its operational strengths and future growth trajectory.
-The company, established in 1976, positions itself as a leading player in technical textiles with a debt-free status and a long-term credit rating of AA+ by ICRA.
+Garware Technical Fibres has outlined its operational strengths and growth trajectory through a recent investor presentation.
+Established in 1976, the company positions itself as a leading player in technical textiles with a debt-free status and a long-term credit rating of AA+ by ICRA.
 The firm holds 101 filed patents and 20,000 Stock Keeping Units (SKUs), supported by a high-skilled R&D team.

 Aquaculture and Sports Nets